Drug and tobacco smuggling

 International Liaison Network – Revenue officers assigned abroad

-Revenue currently has five officers assigned abroad who are directly involved in the international exchange of information and intelligence.
-These officers work with our Customs Division and with our Investigations and Prosecutions Division:
+Five Revenue officers are currently assigned abroad and are directly involved in the international exchange of information and intelligence.
+They work with our Customs Division and with our Investigations and Prosecutions Division:

 - two officers are assigned to the Permanent Representation in Brussels